message-db/message-db/README.md

 By default, the message store database is named `message_store`.

-See the [installation guide](./install.md#database-name) for more info on varying the database name.

 ## Schema

 All message store database objects are contained within a schema named `message_store`.